“Fun is not something one considers when reading a blog article, but I must admit, this brings a smile to my face.” —Thanos on Museum Hack, probably

-Over the past 10 years and 18 films, the MCU (Marvel Cinematic Universe) has brought beloved characters to the big screen and introduced some more obscure characters (cough Hawkeye, cough Ant Man) to a larger audience.
+Over the past 10 years and 18 films, the MCU (Marvel Cinematic Universe) has brought beloved Marvel comics characters to the big screen and introduced some more obscure characters (cough Hawkeye, cough Ant Man) to a larger audience.
 These movies have dramatically changed the game for big-budget storytelling, with every studio champing at the bit to try to turn their next movie into the start of a shared universe franchise.
 There was even a college class at the University of Baltimore taught about the impact of the MCU on cinema.
 Pretty crazy, right?

 Even though it seems we’ve been watching after-after-credit teaser seasons and googling obscure Guardians of the Galaxy references, it wasn’t always a foregone conclusion that the MCU would become a cultural touchstone.
 The real story of how we got here is full of just as many twists and turns as all the summer blockbusters we know and love.

 Marvel has left a huge impact on pop culture by bringing something that was considered “low art” to the center stage.
-So grab some popcorn and settle in for the real hackstory of Marvel Comics.
+So grab some popcorn and settle in for the real story of Marvel Comics.

 Moe wasn’t really the creative type nor did he particularly care about the content he was producing.
 What mattered to him was creating content that was popular and sellable.